 He has been composer, musical director and arranger on many stage and theatre productions, including Deboragh Warner's 2009 production of Mother Courage in the National Theatre, London, Rosie and Des on the Loose starring Rosaleen Linehan and Des Keogh in The Gaeity Theatre, Dublin and Fever starring Susannah De Wrixon in the National Concert Hall.
 He is currently musical director and arranger on the spectacular worldwide touring music and and dance show "Women Of Ireland”.

-When not touring or performing, he lectures in Advanced Music Theory in BIMM University, Dublin.
+When not touring, recording or performing, he lectures in Advanced Music Theory in BIMM University, Dublin.